andrew-boutin/dndtextapi/docs/DESIGNPLANS.md

 ## Features

+- Default to int for config file (no env var set)
+- QueryParamExtractor no error.
+QueryParamExtractorRequired error.
 - CI `make all` works: ENV_VARS etc.
 - Variable callback url so UI can get the callback (query param to /login?callback=...)
 - User last login